mkm29/stockula/docs/development/migration-autots-validator.md

 ### Validation Errors

-The new system is stricter about validation:
+The new system validates against AutoTS's authoritative model list:

-- Models must exist in `data/models.json` to be added to the database
+- Models must exist in AutoTS's model_lists to be added to the database
-- Presets validate that all their models are valid
+- Presets validate that all their models are valid AutoTS models
 - Validation happens automatically when saving

 ### Performance

 The new system uses class-level caching:

-- Models from `data/models.json` are loaded once and cached
+- Models from AutoTS are loaded once and cached
 - Database queries are optimized with indexes
 - Repository pattern allows for efficient batch operations